Hlinka Gretzky Cup: Showcasing the Future of Hockey

 - 1st in Group B vs. 2nd in Group A

-- Semifinal winners advance to the Gold Medal Game.
+- Semifinal winners advance to the gold medal game.

-- Semifinal losers play in the Bronze Medal Game.
+- Semifinal losers play in the bronze medal game.

 Game Rules:

-- All games are played on international-sized ice surfaces (60m x 30m).
+- For 2025, all games are played on international-sized ice surfaces (60m x 30m).

 - Three 20-minute periods with stop-time rules apply.

-- 10-minute 3-on-3 sudden-death overtime, followed by a three-player shootout if needed.
+- A 10-minute 3-on-3 overtime, followed by a three-player shootout, if needed.

 - The tournament is officiated under IIHF rules, with some minor modifications made at the discretion of host federations.